TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-If we do it well, by clicking on `"Send"` and `"follow redirection"`, we will found a text with the file upload `URL` in the response:
+If we do it well, by clicking on `"Send"` and `"follow redirection"`, we will find a text with the file upload `URL` in the response:

 <br />